As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-Best For: Medium-heavy duty patio and storage
+Best For: Longer-term patio covers

 Check Latest Price on Amazon